-If your pet will be staying at Veterinary Specialty Center, we recommend that you leave your pet’s personal items at home and that you take his or her carrier, leash or other items with you when you leave your pet in our care.
-We have plenty of beds, comforters and blankets and other items that a pet may need while in our care.
+If your pet is hospitalized at Veterinary Specialty Center, we recommend that you leave your pet’s personal items at home and that you take his or her carrier, leash, or other items with you.
+We have plenty of beds, comforters and blankets, and other items that a pet may need while in our care.

 If your pet is on a special diet or you would prefer that we serve him or her their regular diet, you may leave food with your pet.
 All food must be cooked, a dry formula, or in cans.
 A few treats are acceptable.
 Because we do not want to take the risk of exposing any pet that may already have a compromised immune system to salmonella, we will not accept raw diets.

 Your pet’s medication may be used if it is in the original vial or packaging from the pharmacy or your veterinarian.
 Our patient care coordinator will provide a list of medications that must be discontinued prior to specific procedures.